 Cellphone companies often check your credit report before allowing you to sign a service contract.
 These firms don't want to enter into agreements with people who have a habit of paying their bills late.
 Cellphone firms can order credit reports from Equifax, Experian or TransUnion.
 These credit inquiries do affect your credit score.

-Hard Versus Soft
+Hard Versus Soft Inquiries

 Credit bureaus divide credit inquiries into two categories: soft and hard inquiries.
 Soft inquiries are inquiries that are not tied to applications for credit or other types of services.
 Banks sometimes use soft pulls to gather basic information about consumers before mailing out pre-approval letters to prospective credit card users.
-These inquiries don't show up on your report and you may not even realize that anyone checked your credit.
+These inquiries don't show up on your report, and you may not even realize that anyone checked your credit.

 Credit bureaus associate hard inquiries with increased risk.
-Simply put, the more financial obligations you have the more likely you are to run out of cash.
+Simply put, the more financial obligations you have, the more likely you are to run out of cash.
 Your credit score falls whenever a new hard inquiry appears on your report.
-If you shop around for the best cellphone plan, several firms may check your credit report.
+If you shop around for the best cell phone plan, several firms may check your credit report.

 When you take out a loan or credit card, both the lender's initial inquiry and the account itself will appear on your credit report.
 Your payment history has a direct effect on your credit score.
-In contrast, neither your cellphone plan nor your payment history show up on your credit report.
+In contrast, neither your cellphone plan nor your payment history shows up on your credit report.
 Although a service plan is a financial obligation, it's not credit related since the cellphone company isn't lending you any money.

-If you don't pay your cellphone bill then your service provider may report it to the credit bureaus as a past due debt.
+If you don't pay your cell phone bill, then your service provider may report it to the credit bureaus as a past due debt.
 When you fall behind on your payments, service providers become creditors because they've provided you with a service that has some financial value and you've failed to pay off that debt.
 As with other types of bad debts, a past due cellphone account can remain on your credit report for up to seven years.
 Needless to say, past due debts have a much more damaging effect on your score than hard inquiries.